donatio3/donatio3/README.md

 ### 🔥 About Me

-I'm a passionate Frontend Developer specializing in building dynamic web applications using React, Next.js, and TypeScript.
+I'm a Frontend Developer specializing in building dynamic web applications using React, Next.js, and TypeScript.
 I have a strong foundation in HTML, CSS (SCSS), and JavaScript, and I leverage modern libraries and frameworks such as React, Redux, and Zustand to create responsive and interactive user interfaces.